Top 6 Things to Love About the Lake George Music Festival

 At another event, you can join Maestro Roger Kalia for happy hour at The Boardwalk Restaurant to hear more about this year's repertoire and performers.

 Lake George transforms into a cultural arts destination during the two weeks LGMF is in session, and that's in large part because of the incredible performers, composers, and musicians that participate in the festival.

-The other resident composers are Steven Snowden, who utilizes nontraditional techniques in his bluegrass and folk inspired music; Carolina Heredia, who focuses on audiovisual works; Sheridan Seyfried, who grew up playing in the Philadelphia Youth Orchestra; and George Lewis, whose work in electronic and computer music has been documented in over 150 recordings.
+The other resident composers were Steven Snowden, who utilizes nontraditional techniques in his bluegrass and folk inspired music; Carolina Heredia, who focuses on audiovisual works; Sheridan Seyfried, who grew up playing in the Philadelphia Youth Orchestra; and George Lewis, whose work in electronic and computer music has been documented in over 150 recordings.